Standardisiertes Glossar

 Zugangscontroller für den Kubernetes API Server sind konfigurierbar, und können "validierend", "verändernd", oder beides sein.
 Jeder Zugangscontroller kann die Anfrage ablehnen.
 Verändernde Controller können die Objekte ändern, die sie zulassen; validierende Controller dürfen das nicht.

-Zuletzt geändert October 15, 2024 at 3:18 AM PST: Merge pull request #48346 from windsonsea/metricy (50a9341)
+Zuletzt geändert December 15, 2024 at 6:24 PM PST: Merge pull request #49087 from Arhell/es-link (2c4497f)